bohdaq/rust-web-server/README.md

 1. No third party dependencies

 ## Download
-Currently, you can [download binary](https://github.com/bohdaq/rust-web-server/releases) from releases page.
+[Download binary](https://github.com/bohdaq/rust-web-server/releases) from releases page.
 Also, you can clone the repository and build **rws** binary for [other platforms](https://doc.rust-lang.org/nightly/rustc/platform-support.html).
 There is a mirror for downloads on [Google Drive](https://drive.google.com/drive/folders/13iSR3VxmfFvZgOZ0LddP_EJp7GJ-lQd8?usp=sharing).

 ## Installation
 rws is a binary so there are a couple of ways to install it